Loading your recommendations…

 Use this map to find the new entrance to Duke Gardens and locate the areas that will be closed.
 Photo: Sarah P. Duke Gardens

-The color-coded map highlights the Historic Gardens, the H.L.
+Consult your color-coded map for directions through the Historic Gardens and Terraces, the H.L.
 Blomquist Garden of Native Plants, the W.L.
-Culberson Asiatic Arboretum, and the Doris Duke Center & Gardens — the four main areas of Sarah P. Duke Gardens.
+Culberson Asiatic Arboretum and the Doris Duke Center & Gardens — the four main areas of Sarah P. Duke Gardens.
 All of these stunning areas have diverse and colorful flowers and plants for you to explore.

 Make sure you stroll through Cherry Allée, which bursts into bloom in March.
 Photo: Discover Durham